Scurraaa/CRUD_SERVER/README.md

 * /student
 * /student/<int:student_number>

-The **/student** link dedicated to add a single record on the database and retrieiving all records in the database **Sample Response:**
+The **/student** is a link dedicated to add a single record on the database and retrieiving all records in the database **Sample Response:**

 ### GET Method